<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In the process of divorcing?

-If your divorce isn’t final before your retirement date, you’re still considered married.
-You have two options:
+If your divorce isn’t final before your retirement date, you’re still considered married in your city, your state.
+You have two options if you are retirement age:

 • Delay your retirement until after your divorce is final and you can provide the required divorce documentation.*